k97/stebinco-one/_work/reactgpt.md

   url: "https://k97static.s3.ap-southeast-2.amazonaws.com/stebinco/work/reactgpt/cover.png"
 ---

-> ReactGPT is an engineering-focused solution for front-end engineers to boost their coding workflow with specialised React AI.
+> ReactGPT.ai is an engineering-focused solution for front-end engineers to boost their coding workflow with specialised React AI.
 As a design consultant, I am working along with stakeholders of project leaders & engineers remotely across Australia.
 This project is currently a work in progress, and I intend to update this portfolio entry as I progress with my deliverables.

 #### Objective